Seeeveeen/RA-MoE-4E/README.md

 The public analysis therefore describes these experiments as **expert contribution sensitivity**, rather than as retrained architectural ablation.

-The original output indicates that prediction sensitivity differs substantially across experts and markets.
-These results should be interpreted as post-hoc diagnostics of the trained mixture.
+The original outputs indicate that prediction sensitivity differs substantially across experts and markets.
+These results are interpreted as post-hoc diagnostics of the trained mixture rather than estimates from independently retrained reduced architectures.

 ---